Ruaneri-Portela/KakasiAPI-Docker/README.md

 To activate the container -> "docker run -d -u 1000 --name kakasidocker_backend kakasidockerstart.sh prod" To activate the API -> "docker start kakasidocker_backend"

-After that you can give CURL using a POST to get the conversion -> "curl -X POST -d "input=と潮水呑み込んで" http://[DOCKER IP]/convert"
+After that you can give CURL using a POST to get the conversion -> "curl -X POST -d "input=今日は美しい朝だ！" http://[DOCKER IP]/convert"

 Extra -> You can check your IP using "docker exec kakasidocker_backend ip a"